SeedDMS/webdav_checkout/README.md

 All users use the same url (e.g. https://your-domain/checkout), but will see only its own check out space.

+In case you use php-fpm you will probably need

+    SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1

+in your apache configuration, otherwise the authentication will fail, because the proxy mode will swallow the Authorization header.

 Accessing the check out space
 ------------------------------